nunchistudio/blacksmith/documentation/options/pubsub/kafka.md

 ### Environment variables

-Additional details must be passed to the Apache Kafka adapter.
+Additional details must be passed to the Apache Kafka driver.
 They will be loaded from the environment variables.

-- `KAFKA_BROKERS`: The Kafka broker URLs to dial to leverage pub / sub.
+- `KAFKA_BROKERS`: The Kafka broker URLs to dial to leverage Pub / Sub.
 If `Options.PubSub.Connection` is set, it will override and be used in replacement of the existing environment variable.